||Yuntian Zhu, City University of Hong Kong

 Irene J. Beyerlein, University of California, Santa Barbara

 Huajian Gao, Nanyang Technological University

 Ke Lu, Institute of Metal Research

-HGMs represent an emerging class of materials that is expected to become a major research field for the communities of materials, mechanics and physics in the next few years.
-The HGM strategy is not only capable of producing structural materials with unprecedented mechanical properties, but also efficient for developing multifunctional materials.
+HGMs represent an emerging class of materials that are expected to become a major field of scientific exploration for the materials, mechanics and physics communities in the coming years.
+The HGM strategy is not only capable of producing structural materials with unprecedented mechanical properties, but is also effective for developing multifunctional materials.
 Innovative top-down or bottom-up approaches and material architectures, some of which may be bio-inspired, need to be explored and developed to produce HGMs with superior or disruptive properties.
-There are many fundamental issues that need to be studied by experiments, analytical modeling and computer modeling.
-Particularly, interface engineering and interface-related phenomena such as strain banding, strain gradient near zone interfaces, geometrically necessary dislocations, and evolution and interaction of internal stressed are critical issues.
-This symposium, and the future biannual symposia that follow, will act as a forum to bring multidisciplinary researchers together to exchange ideas, discuss key issues, and promote industrial technology development for commercial production and applications.
+Many fundamental issues still need to be studied by experimentation, analytical modelling, and numerical simulations.
+Particularly, interface engineering and key interface-related phenomena, such as dispersive strain bands, strain gradients, geometrically necessary dislocations and their interactions with zone boundaries, as well as the emergence and evolution of internal stresses, need to be addressed.
+This symposium, and the future biannual symposia to follow, will be a forum for bringing together a diverse group of multidisciplinary researchers to exchange ideas, discuss key issues, and promote industrial technology development for commercial production and applications.